-So you can break a peptide bond through nucleophilic attack – so now we just need a strong nucleophile.
+So you can break a peptide bond through nucleophilic attack – now we just need a strong nucleophile.
 If you deprotonate (remove a proton, H⁺ from) an alcohol (-OH) group you get -O⁻.
-This O is negative (fully this time because it has more electrons than protons, they’re not just unevenly distributed) and really nucleophilic.
+This O is negative (fully this time because it has more electrons than protons, they’re not just unevenly distributed) and really nucleophilic (this means it wants some positivity, remember).
 That alcohol group can be part of water, but it doesn’t have to be – it can, for example, be sticking off of a protein in perfect position to attack…

-But Ser is next to a methylene group, which doesn’t draw away electrons – it actually does the opposite – groups like this are e⁻ *donating*, so it makes the O more negative, so it wants to keep H⁺.
+But Ser is next to a methylene group (that CH₂), which doesn’t draw away electrons – it actually does the opposite – groups like this are electron *donating*, making the O more negative, so it wants to keep H⁺.
 Plus, it doesn’t have that resonance bonus if it deprotonates, so it holds on tighter to its proton and doesn’t normally act as an acid unless conditions are very basic (there aren’t many free H⁺ around)

-But basicity is in the eye of the beholder!
-We normally describe and compare acid strength (willingness to give up a proton) with a value called pKa which which tells you the pH at which half of the thing will be protonated – above the pKa, there are fewer protons around, so the thing is more likely to deprotonate whereas below the pKa there are more protons around, so it’s likely to be protonated.
-Protonation is reversible so the deprotonated form can “change its mind” – act as a base and take a proton – thus we can call the deprotonated form of an acid its “conjugate base” and, by comparing the pKa to the pH you can predict which form will dominate.
+But “basicity” is in the eye of the beholder!
+We normally describe and compare acid strength (willingness to give up a proton) with a value called pKa which which tells you the pH at which half of the thing will be protonated – above the pKa (more basic/alkaline conditions), there are fewer protons around, so the thing is more likely to deprotonate whereas below the pKa (more acidic conditions) there are more protons around, so it’s likely to be protonated.
+Protonation is reversible so the deprotonated form can “change its mind” – act as a base and take a proton – thus we can call the deprotonated form of an acid its “conjugate base” and, by comparing the pKa to the pH you can predict which form will dominate. http://bit.ly/phacidbase

 You can look up charts of pKas for the various amino acids that have protonatable/deprotanatable forms.
 And if you do this you’ll see that Asp has a pKa of ~ 3.7 & Glu has a pKa ~ 4.3 (Glu).
 What about serine?
 It’s hydroxyl pKa is so high (~13) that isn’t usually even listed!
 So how the heck is this thing ever going to be deprotonated physiological (normal bodily) pH, which is around 7.4?!